 Differences in ownership and control may influence the corporate parent's ability to transfer resources and knowledge.
 In this setting, some clinic transactions are structured as acquisitions: the parent company of the fertility chain owns and manages the clinic's assets.
 Other transactions are structured as affiliations: a clinic contracts with a fertility chain for management services and capital or financing options, which may involve no or partial ownership of clinic assets.
 In an acquisition, the corporate parent has greater control over clinical processes needed to improve performance, whereas, in affiliations, clinic owners retain greater decision-making authority (Grossman and Hart 1986).
-Greater corporate control is likely more important for facilitating knowledge sharing needed to increase IVF success than it is for resource sharing needed to fund clinic growth.
-5 Consistent with this argument, acquired and affiliated clinics both increase volume, but only acquired clinics increase live birth rates (13.6% increase).
+Greater corporate control is likely more important for facilitating knowledge sharing needed to increase IVF success than for resource sharing needed to fund clinic growth.5 Consistent with this argument, acquired and affiliated clinics both increase volume, but only acquired clinics increase live birth rates (13.6% increase).

 We also show that clinics change processes and procedures in ways that enhance quality and are consistent with new knowledge leading to improved outcomes.
 For example, acquired clinics achieve the IVF "gold standard": they reduce multiple births, which pose significantly higher risks for patients, and increase singleton births by enough to have a net positive increase in the live birth rate.
 We find that this quality-enhancing result coincides with acquired clinics reducing the number of embryos placed in the uterus per transfer, suggesting that clinics improve techniques and processes when conducting single embryo transfers (Reimundo et al. 2021; Mizrachi and McQueen 2022).6 We also find that acquired clinics achieve higher IVF success rates among older patients, whose cases are often more complex.
 One reason for these improvements is that acquired clinics significantly increase the use of preimplantation genetic testing, which can help physicians choose higher-quality embryos, especially in older patients (Maxwell and Grifo 2018; ACOG 2020).
-Lastly, we find that the initially lowest-performing clinics experience the largest improvements relative to the highest-performing clinics, and that clinics acquired by higher-quality chains experience larger increases in live birth rates.
+Lastly, we find that the initially lowest-performing clinics experience the largest improvements relative to the highest-performing clinics and that clinics acquired by higher-quality chains experience larger increases in live birth rates.

 In support of chains providing resources needed to expand clinic operations and attract new patients, we find that fertility clinics lead to market expansion rather than business stealing from independent clinics.
 For every IVF cycle performed by a chain clinic in a market, there is one additional IVF cycle in that market and no reductions in IVF cycles for independent clinics.
-As another strategy to understand the role of resource transfers, we study differences in outcomes based on PE investment into fertility chains.
+In addition to investing in quality, fertility chains may attract new patients through marketing tactics.
+In cross-sectional analyses using hand-collected data from clinic websites, we find that clinics acquired by fertility chains